- What time does the boat leave Sihanoukville?

 Aside from our Monkey Island staff, you may notice that the island cats have short, odd-looking tails.
 This is a strange genetic trait specific to the cats on the island.

 Rainy season is from July to October, dry season is November to June.
 It is sunny all year round; rainy season means that there are occasional bursts of heavy rain.
-(Most of us expats agree that rainy season is actually our favourite time of year.)
+(Most of us expats agree that rainy season is actually our favorite time of year.)